SemanticBeeng/lms-clean/report.md

 Minus(Add(a, b), Times(a, b))
 ~~~

 We will not describe further the IR since this project focus on the frontend.
 It will be clearer later what separates the backend from the frontend.
-But a simple informal definition is that the subset of scala that is available to the user to write meta-programs are the frontend.
+But a simple informal definition is that the subset of Scala that is available to the user to write meta-programs are the frontend.
 This include the lifted types interface and the building of the IR as a tree mode solely of the Def hybrid nodes.
 The IR representation as a sea of nodes, the IR manipulation such as transformers and traversals and code generation are the backend.

 ### Lifted types and DSL operations

 The previous frontend of LMS was representing lifted types as wrapped in a Rep monad. `LiftedInteger` would be written as`Rep[Int]`.
-The idea is that if A is the expected type in the object-program then we manpulate its Rep-resentation.
+The idea is that if A is the expected type in the object-program then we manipulate its Rep-resentation.
 This monad was the staging annotation.

 The way to define operations on DSL was to define operators in scope that would manipulate the given Rep.